MatchuPitchu/react-summary/01_React Concepts.md

 # React

 > React Documentation: <https://reactjs.org/>
-> React Repo for creating an new React App: <https://github.com/facebook/create-react-app>
+> React Repo for creating new React App: <https://github.com/facebook/create-react-app>
 > Academind GitHub Repo of the course: <https://github.com/academind/react-complete-guide-code/tree/master>

-- client-side JS library four building reactive user interfaces
+- client-side JavaScript library for building reactive user interfaces
-- Traditionally, in web apps, you click a link and wait for a new page to load.
-You click a button and wait for some action to complete.
-In React, you don't wait for new pages to load or actions to start
+- traditionally, in web apps, you click a link -> wait for a new page to load, you click a button -> wait for some action to complete
+- in React, you don't wait for new pages to load or actions to start
-- with JS you can manipulate HTML structure (DOM) of a page -> that allows to change what user sees without sending a request to the server and waiting for new fetched HTML page
+- with JavaScript you can manipulate HTML structure (`DOM`) -> that allows to change what user sees without sending a request to the server and waiting for new fetched HTML page

-## Vanilla JavaScript vs ReactJS
+## Vanilla JavaScript vs React

-- with Vanilla JS I have to give clear step-by-step instructions to JS, that means decribe every single step of a functionality (-> called `imperative approach`) which reaches its limits at some point AND developer has to take care of all details and has to do repetitive tasks
+- with Vanilla JavaScript you have to define clear step-by-step instructions, i.e. decribe every single step of a functionality (-> `imperative approach`)
+- that reaches its limits at some point AND developer has to take care of all details and has to do repetitive tasks

   ```JavaScript
     const modalCancelAction = document.createElement('button');